aws-solutions/media-services-application-mapper/solution-pkg/README.md

 ## Unit Test
 [//]: # (Add commands to run unit tests from root of the project)

+TBD

 <a name="deploy"></a>
 ## Deploy
 [//]: # (Add commands to deploy the solution's stacks from the root of the project)

-* Deploy the distributable to an Amazon S3 bucket in your account. _Note:_ you must have the AWS Command Line Interface installed.
+Deploy the distributable to an Amazon S3 bucket in your account.

-From the deployment directory run the _deploy.sh_ script.
+1. From the deployment directory run the _deploy.sh_ script.

 Script usage:
 ```